-So you have yourself an android headunit.
-Maybe you chose one of the more featured headunits that includes a SIM car adaptor for the easy way to add dedicated data.
-Or you wanted to free your phone and its host spot from serving the head unit and chosen a MiFi or USB dongle.
+So you have yourself an Android headunit.
+Maybe you chose one of the more featured headunits that includes a SIM car adaptor for an easy way to add reliable data.
+Or you want to free your phone and its host spot from serving the head unit and choose a MiFi or USB dongle.

-These are great choices to provide data to the android headunit as it means you don’t need to set up a hot spot on your phone each time yo need to access the internet.
+These are great choices to provide data to the Android headunit as it means you don’t need to set up a hot spot on your phone each time you need to access the internet.

-T Mobile SIM cards offer good data packages but can be difficult to set-up if they don’t work straight out of the box.
+T Mobile SIM cards offer good data packages but can be challenging to set up if they don’t work straight out of the box.

-One of the common and crucial missing settings for T-Mobile is the APN.
+One of the standard and crucial missing settings for T-Mobile is the APN.
 The three letters APN are short for Access Point Name.
-The APN is used by the SIM card to make a connection to the ISP (this being t-mobile).
-Without the correct APN setting there will be no internet available to the head unit.
+The SIM card uses the APN to connect to the ISP (t-mobile).
+Without the correct APN setting, no internet will be available to the head unit.
 Checking the APN setting is correct when working with a T-Mobile SIM is a good start if there is a signal but no internet.

 The T-Moble APN setting